Corrected Bayesian information criterion for stochastic block models: Introduction

-For the remainder of the paper, we proceed as follows.
+The remainder of the paper is organized as follows.
 In Section \ref{section:corrected BIC}, we re-examine the Bayesian paradigm for stochastic block models and propose the CBIC to determine the number of communities.
 In Section \ref{section:2}, we analyze the asymptotic behavior of the log-likelihood ratio and establish their asymptotic distributions.
 In Section \ref{section:modelselection}, we establish the consistency of the estimator for the number of communities.
 We extend our results to degree corrected stochastic block models in Section \ref{section:extension}.
 The numerical studies are given in Section \ref{section:experiments}.
 Some further discussions are made in Section \ref{section:discussion}.
-All proofs are given in Section \ref{section:appendix}.
+All proofs are given in the Appendix.